-Adapting to life in Jakarta as a new expat is not a gradual process.
-The city is large, hot, and administratively unforgiving in the early weeks.
-The families who settle well are not the ones who researched everything in advance.
-They are the ones who got essential infrastructure in place fast and accepted a six-week learning curve.
-These adapting-to-life Jakarta expat tips cover what actually matters in the first 90 days.
+Jakarta is large, hot, and administratively unforgiving in the early weeks.
+The families who settle well are not the ones who researched everything in advance; they are the ones who got the essential infrastructure in place fast and accepted a six-week learning curve.

 First Week: SIM Card and Official Registration

-Buy a local SIM card before you do almost anything else.
+A local SIM card comes first.
 Telkomsel and XL offer the best coverage in Jakarta.
 Telkomsel (sold as Simpati or Kartu As) has the broadest network reach and is the safer default if you are unsure.
 A local number costs a few dollars and topping up is straightforward at any convenience store or via the Telkomsel app.

 Getting Around: Grab, Gojek, and Hiring a Driver